5 Easy Steps to Reinvent Yourself and Downsize Today (Part 1)

 - Open the linen closet.
 Quickly reach in and grab one or two sets of sheets, one or two blankets, and two pillows per bed.
 Make sure these are in good condition.
 Add two bath towels, hand towels, and wash cloths per person.
 Close the closet door.
 (Okay, grab a beach towel if you're bringing a bathing suit.)

 - Gather three or four sturdy boxes (or up to six or so if your family is larger than two people) and start loading your kitchen items in order of how often you use them.
 Stop when the boxes are full.
 Seriously, two place settings of dishes and flatware per person and two or three of your most-used pots and pans, along with some other cooking basics, are sufficient.
 If you're protesting, "But I love to bake," see Step 3 below.

 - You'll also want your vacuum cleaner, broom, dustpan, and other cleaning tools (including your washer and dryer, if your new home has a laundry room).

 3. Evaluate hobbies.

 - Consider only the hobbies that you currently pursue or plan to devote serious time to in your new life.
 Do not include hobbies that you have neglected for years unless you truly intend to resurrect them.

 - Some tools and supplies are expensive to replace, so if you are going to use your golf clubs, your telescope, your stand mixer, or your two sewing machines often, keep them.
 But be honest with yourself.

 - Plenty of hobbies require only minimal supplies, and you might decide to focus on them going forward.
-Knitting, crochet, drawing, reading, sudoku, walking, chess, yoga, tennis, blogging, crosswords, volunteering, and container gardening are some of your options.
+Here are a few options:

 Be sure to read next Monday's post – Part Two, outlining Steps 4 and 5, on the way!